Trenton, New Jersey

-Trenton is the capital city of the U.S. state of New Jersey and the seat of Mercer County.
-It was the capital of the United States from November 1 to December 24, 1784.
-Princeton and Trenton are the two principal cities of the Princeton-Trenton metropolitan statistical area, which encompasses those cities and all of Mercer County for statistical purposes and constitutes part of the New York combined statistical area by the U.S. Census Bureau.
-However, Trenton directly borders the Philadelphia metropolitan area to its west, and the city was part of the Philadelphia metropolitan area combined statistical area from 1990 until 2000.
+Trenton is the capital city of the U.S. state of New Jersey and the county seat of Mercer County.
+It was the capital of the United States from November 1 until December 24, 1784.
+Trenton and Princeton are the two principal cities of the Trenton–Princeton metropolitan statistical area, which encompasses those cities and all of Mercer County for statistical purposes and constitutes part of the New York combined statistical area by the U.S. Census Bureau.
+However, Trenton directly borders the Philadelphia metropolitan area to its west, and the city was part of the Philadelphia combined statistical area from 1990 until 2000.